Walgreens The Thread

 What happens if you ignore lactose intolerance?

 Are you worried about the long-term effects of consuming dairy products if you’re lactose intolerant?
 While lactose intolerance can cause a lot of abdominal discomfort and distress, it is not usually harmful.
-Lactose intolerance is caused by a deficiency in lactase, a crucial enzyme found in the digestive tract.
+Lactose intolerance is caused by a deficiency in lactase, a crucial enzyme in the digestive tract, which is needed to fully break down a type of sugar in milk (lactose).

 What are the effects of lactose intolerance?

-When lactose is unable to be broken down and absorbed, it passes through the small intestine and enters the large intestine, where it's absorbed by the gut bacteria.
+When lactose is unable to be broken down and absorbed in the small intestine, it passes undigested into the large intestine, where it interacts with gut bacteria.
 These bacteria can then break down the lactose, but they also end up producing fatty acids and gases, such as carbon dioxide, hydrogen and methane in the process.
 These bacterial byproducts lead to nausea, vomiting, stomach cramps, bloating, flatulence and diarrhea.

 What happens if you keep eating dairy?